Prince Albert Victor, Duke of Clarence and Avondale: Education

-At the start of the new term in October, Albert Victor, Dalton, and Lieutenant Henderson from Bacchante moved to Nevile's Court at Trinity College, which was generally reserved for accommodating dons rather than students.
-The prince showed little interest in the intellectual atmosphere, and he was excused from examinations, though he did become involved in undergraduate life.
-He was introduced to Oscar Browning, a noted don who gave parties and "made pets of those undergraduates who were handsome and attractive", and became friendly with Dalton's godson, Alfred Fripp, who later became his doctor and royal surgeon.
-It is not known whether he had any sexual experiences at Cambridge, but partners of either sex would have been available.
-In August 1884, he spent some time at Heidelberg University studying German, before returning to Cambridge.
-Leaving Cambridge in 1885, where he had already served as a cadet in the 2nd Cambridge University Battalion, he was gazetted as an officer in the 10th Hussars.
-In 1888, he was awarded an honorary degree by the university.
+At the start of the new term in October, Albert Victor, Dalton, and Lieutenant Henderson from Bacchante moved into Nevile's Court at Trinity College, accommodation usually reserved for dons.
+Albert Victor showed little interest in the intellectual life of the university and was excused from examinations, though he did take part in undergraduate society.
+He was introduced to Oscar Browning, a noted don who hosted parties and "made pets of those undergraduates who were handsome and attractive", and became friendly with Dalton's godson, Alfred Fripp, who later served as his doctor and royal surgeon.
+It is not known whether he had any sexual experiences at Cambridge, though partners of either sex would have been available.
+In August 1884, he spent time at Heidelberg University studying German before returning to Cambridge.
+He left the university in 1885, having already served as a cadet in the 2nd Cambridge University Battalion, and was gazetted as an officer in the 10th Hussars.
+In 1888, he received an honorary degree from the university.

-One of Albert Victor's instructors said he learnt by listening rather than reading or writing and had no difficulty remembering information, but Prince George, Duke of Cambridge, had a less favourable opinion of him, calling him "an inveterate and incurable dawdler".
-Princess Augusta of Cambridge, Prince George's sister, was also dismissive, calling Albert Victor: "si peu de chose" [such a small thing].
+One of his instructors observed that Albert Victor learnt best by listening rather than reading or writing and had no difficulty retaining information, but Prince George, Duke of Cambridge, was less charitable, calling him "an inveterate and incurable dawdler".
+Princess Augusta of Cambridge was similarly dismissive, describing him as "si peu de chose" ("such a small thing").

-Much of Albert Victor's time at his post in Aldershot was spent drilling, which he disliked, though he did like to play polo.
-He passed his examinations, and in March 1887, he was posted to Hounslow where he was promoted to captain.
-He was given more public engagements, visited Ireland and Gibraltar, and opened the Hammersmith suspension bridge.
-Of his private life, a childhood friend of Albert Victor later recalled that it was uneventful: "his brother officers had said that they would like to make a man of the world of him.
+Much of Albert Victor's time at Aldershot was spent drilling, which he disliked, though he enjoyed playing polo.
+In October 1886, while in Burnley to open a new hospital, he attended a match between Burnley F.C. and Bolton Wanderers at Turf Moor – the first visit to a professional football ground by a member of the royal family.
+To mark the occasion, Burnley received a set of kits embellished with the royal coat of arms.
+He passed his examinations and, in March 1887, was posted to Hounslow, where he was promoted to captain.
+He undertook more public engagements, visited Ireland and Gibraltar, and opened the Hammersmith suspension bridge in June 1887.
+A childhood friend later recalled that his private life was uneventful: "his brother officers had said that they would like to make a man of the world of him.
 Into that world he refused to be initiated."